pgpainless/pgpainless/pgpainless-core/README.md

 users can verify that messages they receive were really send by their communication peer and users can verify that messages have not been tampered with.

-This is being achieved by preventing a number of typical attacks on the users communication, like the attacker introducing an evil subkey to the victims public key, or the attacker creating counterfeit signatures to fool the victim.
+This is being achieved by preventing a number of typical attacks on the user's communication, like the attacker introducing an evil subkey to the victims public key, or the attacker creating counterfeit signatures to fool the victim.